What makes a great caregiver?

 - Have reliable transportation and a mobile phone.

-- Be honest and willing to put the interests of the client first.
+- Be honest and willing to put the health and well-being of the care recipient first.

 The Activities of Daily Living, or ADLs, refer to six specific tasks of basic self-care: